French Horn Equipment Resources

 Looking for some new warm-up ideas?
 Need work on scales, slurs, lip trills, or other aspects of horn playing?
-I’ve got all sorts of French horn exercises for all levels of player – beginner to advanced – available
+I’ve got all sorts of French horn exercises for all levels of players – beginner to advanced – available.

 Looking for some recordings of your favorite orchestral or horn repertoire?
 Need to help a student find their sound?
 Here is a listing of some of the most iconic horn solos, chamber music, and orchestral recordings of the past and present.

 These pages cover topics that many younger players have trouble with.
 These are also great resources for non-brass band or orchestra directors, to help them better understand the French horn.